My Experience "Tidying Up"

 Life is more enjoyable when we focus on the good.
-When we let joy control our decisions, instead of fear, we can start to gain control over our lives.
+When we let joy INFORM our decisions, instead of fear, we can start to MAKE MORE SENSE OF our lives.

 Knowing I had too much was one thing.
 Physically seeing it sprawled out in front of me was another.
 Sorting through everything I own, item by item, was tedious and yet incredibly fulfilling.
 How many of us have ever decluttered item by item?
 Usually, when I’m cleaning or re-organizing, I toss aside heaps of junk without acknowledging any of it for what it once brought me.
 This was a different experience.